fmoor/edgedb-docs/doc/edgeql/overview.rst

 .. _ref_eql_fundamentals_path_canon:

-The longest common path prefixes in an expression are treated as equivalent set references.
+When two or more paths in an expression share a common prefix (i.e. start the same), then their longest common path prefix is treated as an equivalent set reference

 .. code-block:: edgeql